robobenklein/robobenklein.github.io/_posts/2019-10-16-vlhcc-2019-much-conference.md

 # VLHCC Overall

 Some talks from the conference didn't make it onto this list, for various reasons.
-Some of those papers I thought wouldn't be of interest to you readers, and some others I simply wasn't there (e.x. getting left behind by the bus because food took too long) or I didn't catch enough of the presentation to give it a complete rating.
+Some of those papers I thought wouldn't be of interest to the normal readers of this blog, and some others I simply wasn't there or I didn't catch enough of the presentation to give it a complete rating. (e.x. getting food for lunch taking over an hour for it to come out...)